 $ sudo yum install -y podman

-• Alternatively, you can install the container-tools module, which pulls in the full set of container software packages:
+2. Alternatively, install the container-tools module, which pulls in the full set of container software packages:

 $ sudo yum module install -y container-tools